stevezafeiriou/eth-sign-now/README.md

 # Eth Sign Now

 A full-stack Ethereum “message signing & broadcasting” dApp built with Hardhat, Ethers.js, and React.
-Users can sign arbitrary messages off-chain, then (if they’re the contract owner) broadcast them on-chain.
+Users can sign arbitrary messages off-chain, then (if permitted) broadcast them on-chain.
 Each signed message can be exported as a PNG “promise card” with generative pixel art.

 ## Table of Contents